The big picture: why energy data matters

 Tension 3: Consumer consent vs system need

-Ofgem argues half-hourly data is needed for settlement (no individual consent required - it's a legal obligation under the BSC).
-The ICO argues it's personal data requiring explicit consent.
-As of March 2026, this debate remains unresolved.
+Ofgem argues half-hourly data is needed for settlement (no individual consent required, it is a legal obligation under the BSC).
+The ICO argues it is personal data requiring explicit consent.
+As of early 2026, this debate remains unresolved.
 The Consumer Consent Service (CCS), being built by RECCo, will eventually formalise the rules.

 Tension 4: Innovation speed vs regulatory pace

 AI and digital twins can transform grid planning today.
-But RIIO price controls operate on 5-year cycles, and code modification takes 12-18 months.
+RIIO price controls operate on 5-year cycles, and code modification takes 12 to 18 months.
 The system data infrastructure risks being permanently one regulatory cycle behind the technology curve.
-RIIO-3 (starting April 2026) includes a £876.7M digitalisation baseline, but no DSI licence condition.
+RIIO-3 (starting April 2026) includes a substantial digitalisation baseline, but no DSI licence condition.

 Tension 5: National standards vs local variation

 CIM provides an international data model (IEC 61970).
-But each of the 14 DNOs implements it differently, with varying maturity levels.
-The LTDS programme is closing the gap - Stage 1.3 completed November 2025, Stage 2 targets May 2026, Stage 3 targets November 2026 - but full interoperability remains years away.
+Each of the 14 DNOs implements it differently, with varying maturity levels.
+The LTDSprogramme is closing the gap.
+Stage 1.3 completed November 2025, Stage 2 targets May 2026, Stage 3 targets November 2026.
+Full interoperabilityremains years away.

 Common misconception